jerrin-foster/rojo-ui/README.md

 - Custom class icons for those of you that want a more modern appearance.

 #### How do I use custom icons?
 Open the extension's configuration and set the `Icon Folder` field to the absolute path of the directory containing your icons.
-Note that the icons must be `.png` files and must be named exactly the same as the class.
-For example, `Part.png` works, but `part.png` does not.
+Note that the icons must be `.png` files and must be named the same as the class.

 After doing the above, restart VS Code by either closing and re-opening the application or pressing Ctrl/⌘ + R.